-Policy C-PF-5b: Prior to project approval, require written certification from the applicable fire service agency (e.g., County DES) that the project meets or exceeds current fire regulations and that fire protection and related services customarily provided to comparable uses are adequate and available or will be available prior to occupancy for projects within the service area.
-(GP2020 Revised)
+Policy C-PF-5b: Prior to project approval, require written certification from the applicable fire service agency that the project meets or exceeds current fire regulations and that fire protection and related services customarily provided to comparable uses are adequate and available or will be available prior to occupancy for projects within the service area.
+(GP2020 REVISED)

 Policy C-PF-5c: Support establishment of a health clinic in Bodega Bay or another location on the southern portion of the Sonoma County coast.
-(Existing LCP Revised)
+(EXISTING LCP REVISED)